-The Trustee is designated to control and make decisions regarding all accounts and property held by the Revocable Living Trust (e.g. usually bank accounts, brokerage accounts and real estate while the Grantor is alive and possibly life-insurance proceeds and retirement account distributions after the Grantor passes away).
-The Trustee must follow the rules as set forth in the Living Trust.
+The Trustee is designated to control and make decisions regarding all accounts and property held by the Revocable Living Trust (e.g., usually bank accounts, brokerage accounts, and real estate while the Grantor is alive and possibly life-insurance proceeds and retirement account distributions after the Grantor passes away).
+The Trustee must follow the rules as outlined in the Living Trust.

 The Revocable Living Trust is Essentially an Instruction Manual

 I commonly refer to the Revocable Living Trust as an instruction manual or rule book.
 The Grantor, while his/she is alive and not incapacitated, is always allowed to change the rules or revoke the trust entirely.
 As the name suggests, the trust is referred to as a "revocable" trust because the Grantor will retain control and can make changes, amendments, or revoke it entirely while they have the mental capacity to do so.

 Revocable Living Trusts Change to Irrevocable Living Trusts